About Montessori Smile School

 A Montessori preschool values time and sees every moment as an opportunity for learning and education.
-In a traditional daycare, the primary focus is placed on childcare.
-The children in a daycare center usually don’t begin to learn important concepts such as reading, writing, and mathematics, until they start Kindergarten around age 5.
-However, in a Montessori preschool, children begin the learning process during infancy, with the introduction of Montessori activities teaching math, geography and more at the age of 2.
+In a Montessori preschool, children begin the learning process during infancy, with the introduction of Montessori activities teaching math, geography and more at the age of 2.

 A Montessori classroom encourages flexibility.
-The caretakers in a daycare classroom determine the activities that all of the children will collectively do each day and will provide a time frame in which each activity must be completed.
-On the other hand, a Montessori teacher will emphasize the individual needs of each child and will allow the students to work and move at their own pace.
+Montessori teachers will emphasize the individual needs of each child and will allow the students to work and move at their own pace.
 In a Montessori classroom, children are encouraged to move and learn freely by engaging in activities that interest them and collaborating with others.
 Each child is given the opportunity to work and learn at their own pace until they fully comprehend a topic.

-While a traditional daycare staff is concerned with entertaining children and merely introducing them to basic educational topics, Montessori teachers are devoted to developing well-educated, well-rounded, and highly successful individuals.
+Montessori teachers are extensively trained and devoted to developing well-educated, well-rounded, and highly successful individuals.
 Through the holistic approach, Montessori students are nurtured to develop social skills and positive life habits by collaborating and working on activities as a group.
 The holistic approach also involves peer-to-peer mentorship, as older students are given the opportunity to mentor younger students, developing traits such as cooperation, altruism, and leadership.